 Anyone who deals with load time optimization will sooner or later come across the topic of data compression.
 After all, the lower the storage volume consumed, the faster the data transfer.
-The new compression standard "Brotli" surpasses previous techniques such as GZIP.
-We explain to you what Brotli has to do with the Swiss and when it WordPress site really faster.
+The new compression standard "Brotli" outperforms previous techniques such as GZIP.
+We explain what Brotli has to do with the Swiss and when it really makes your WordPresssite faster.

 The dos and don'ts of web design are changing rapidly.
 With over a billion websites worldwide, it's hard to stand out from the competition.
-Since our old site was starting to look a little dusty, we gave it a complete makeover.
-Our founder and CCO Tor Tor will show you which four major design trends we have implemented, our founder and CCO Torben.
+Since our old site was starting to look dusty, we gave it a complete makeover.
+Our founder and CCO Torben shows you which four major design trends we have implemented.

 Matt Mullenweg faces Gutenberg criticism

 At the WordPress Meetup in Orlando, WP co-founder Matt Mullenweg faced critical questions from agencies, developers and WordPress users.
-The main topic of the Q&A was about the integration of the Gutenberg editor and the future of WordPress in general.
+The Q&A focused on the integration of the Gutenberg editor and the future of WordPress in general.

 Put an end to outdated PHP versions

 In July 2017, over 80 percent of all WP sites were still using outdated PHP versions.
 Although today it is only 32 percent, but even that is still too much.
 For this reason, the Core PHP team has launched the Servehappy project to educate users about the importance of up-to-date PHP versions and to further reduce the number of WordPress sites with old PHP versions.